-King Henry II (973-1024) gave 1002 the small settlement Liupna, today's Loiben, the monastery Tegernsee.
-The Viennese mayor Karl Lueger (1844-1910) served around the turn of the century at a ball of Emperor Franz-Joseph I (1830-1916) a Loibner wine, which with the words: "I did not think that in my countries like that good wine " commented.
-Then Lueger proposed the name "Loibner Kaiserwein".
-The Benedictine monastery Melk owned vineyards not only in the Wachau, but also in the communities Gumpoldskirchen, Pfaffstätten and to bathe, In Rohrendorf near Krems is still a vineyard of about 100 hectares in the possession of the monastery; which was donated in 1113 by Leuthold von Kuenring.
+King Henry II (973-1024) donated the small settlement Liupna, today's Loiben, to the Tegernsee monastery in 1002.
+At the turn of the century, the Mayor of Vienna Karl Lueger (1844-1910) served a Loibner wine at a ball held by Emperor Franz-Joseph I (1830-1916), saying: "I never thought it would be like this in my countries good wine there ” commented.
+Lueger then proposed the term “Loibner Kaiserwein”.
+The Benedictine Melk Monastery owned vineyards not only in the Wachau, but also in the communities Gumpoldskirchen, Pfaffstätten and to bathe, In Rohrendorf bei Krems, a vineyard of around 100 hectares is still owned by the abbey; which was donated by Leuthold von Kuenring in 1113.

-By wine from the Stiftskeller in the year of the second Turkish siege of Wien 1883 a fire was extinguished, which had already captured the church tower and threatened the bells.
-In 1703, 24,000 buckets of wine were stored in the cellars, which was about 1.3 million liters!
-Finally, with the revenue from the Zehentwein In the 18th century, the conversion of the Melk Abbey to today's Baroque splendor.
-Climate changes and strict levies led to the decline of wine culture.
-It was not until the mid-19th century that top-quality wines were produced by the introduction of new varieties such as Veltliner and Riesling.
+In the year of the second Turkish siege of Wien 1883, a fire was extinguished by wine from the Stiftskeller, which had already reached the church tower and threatened the bells.
+In 1703, 24,000 buckets of wine were stored in the cellars, which was the equivalent of 1.3 million liters!
+Finally, with the income from the Zehentwein in the 18th century, the Melk Abbey was converted into today's baroque splendor.
+Climate change and strict taxes led to the decline of wine culture.
+It was only in the middle of the 19th century that new wines such as Veltliner and Riesling introduced top wines again.

-The terrain is usually shallow with high and therefore heat-storing mineral content.
-The soils are composed mainly of loess, sand and trenches.
-In some terraced vineyards the humus layer is not more than 50 centimeters, underneath is the bare granite.
+The terrain is mostly flat with a high and therefore heat-storing mineral content.
+The soils are mainly composed of loess, sand and trenches.
+In some terraced vineyards the humus layer is not thicker than 50 centimeters, underneath is the bare granite.
 The Atlantic-Pannonian mixed climate is characterized by the moisturizing Danube, which has a heat-enhancing effect through reflection.
 An important factor for the special climate is the big positive temperature difference between day and night.
-The Wachau was in the category "cultural landscape" in 2000 by UNESCO for World Heritage appointed.
+The Wachau was named UNESCO in the "Cultural Landscape" category in 2000 World Heritage appointed.